pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Case_Study.md

 12. IoT-Driven Smart Lighting System with Blockchain-Based Energy Credits.
 13. IoT and Blockchain for Waste Management and Recycling Tracking.
 14. Empowering Volunteerism with Blockchain and IoT: NFT Rewards for NGO Campaigns.
+15. Developing an IoT-Enabled Air Quality Monitoring System for Smart Cities.

 ## Smart Water Management Systems
 1. Designing IoT-Enabled Smart Irrigation Systems for Water Conservation